What Is an EP: How Is It Different From a Single and LP Album in Music?

 Who Releases EPs?

-So now that we know what is an EP, let’s focus on who releases them.
+From rising independents to major label veterans, all types of musical artists leverage EPs as part of their artistic process these days.
 There is a real trend towards shorter releases like the EP, and this is for many reasons.
 Part of it has to do with other trends in music and society in general.

 There is, for example, an incredibly prevalent waning of attention that spans throughout western society.
 Where entertainment can offer more and more instant gratification, our attention spans and willingness to engage with, say, a piece of art for an extended period of time are often diminished.